Skip to content

 By Brian Britton French

-But when Scott came to Jim with what must have seemed like an insane proposition—quitting stable jobs to travel the country teaching software and maybe write a book about it—Jim’s response was pure, undiluted Jim: “Absolutely!
+One of his friends was a guy named Scott, who was fascinated by the emerging world of digital photography and Adobe Photoshop.
+When Scott came to Jim with what must have seemed like an insane proposition—quitting stable jobs to travel the country teaching software and maybe write a book about it—most people would have politely nodded and offered cautionary advice about the saturated market, the financial risks, and the improbability of success.
+Jim’s response was pure, undiluted Jim: “Absolutely!
 That’s a great idea.
 Let’s do it.
 We have everything to gain and nothing to lose.”

 Think about that for a moment.
 Here was a screw salesman telling his friend, “Yes, let’s build a media empire.”
 Most people would have laughed it off.
-Jim said yes.
-And not a tentative, hedging yes—but an enthusiastic, all-in affirmation that believed in both the idea and the person behind it.
+Jim said yes—and not a tentative, hedging yes, but an enthusiastic, all-in affirmation that believed in both the idea and the person behind it.

 Here’s the beautiful irony: Jim W. retired twenty-five years ago, in his early forties.
 Being an optimist, it turns out, can be monetized—and the universe has a way of rewarding optimists a thousandfold.
-While others stayed in their comfortable positions, calculating risks and protecting what they had, Jim took the leap.
+While others stayed in comfortable positions, calculating risks and protecting what they had, Jim took the leap.
 He believed in possibilities, he invested his faith and energy in them, and that faith came back to him in abundance.
-His optimism wasn’t just a personality trait; it was an investment strategy, a life philosophy, and ultimately, the key to his freedom.
+His optimism wasn’t just a personality trait; it was an investment strategy, a life philosophy, and ultimately the key to his freedom.

 This is what eternal optimists do.
 They don’t just see the bright side—they become the catalyst that helps others take the leap.
 They provide the emotional and psychological foundation that allows dreams to become reality.
 When everyone else is calculating the odds of failure, they’re already imagining the victory celebration.

-Being an optimist can be a tremendous asset in life, perhaps one of the greatest assets of all.
 Optimism isn’t about being naive or ignorant of challenges.
-It’s about believing that challenges can be overcome.
-It’s about seeing obstacles as temporary rather than permanent.
-It’s about understanding that failure is often just a detour on the way to success.
-Research has shown that optimists live longer, enjoy better health, have stronger relationships, and yes, achieve more of their goals.
-But beyond the statistics and studies, there’s a simpler truth: optimists make life better, not just for themselves but for everyone around them.
+It’s about believing they can be overcome.
+It’s about seeing obstacles as temporary rather than permanent, and understanding that failure is often just a detour on the way to success.
+Research has shown that optimists live longer, enjoy better health, have stronger relationships, and achieve more of their goals.
+But beyond the statistics, there’s a simpler truth: optimists make life better for everyone around them.
+They give us permission to dream.
+They remind us that tomorrow really could be bright and sunny, even when today is cold and gray.
+They show us that saying yes to a crazy idea isn’t foolish—it’s brave.

-I miss my friend Jim W. I miss his unshakeable belief that good things were always just around the corner.
-I miss his willingness to jump into the deep end with both feet, pulling others along with him through sheer enthusiasm.
-I miss the way he could take the edge off a difficult day with nothing more than a sunny prediction about tomorrow.
+I miss my friend Jim W. I miss his unshakeable belief that good things were always just around the corner, his willingness to jump into the deep end with both feet and pull others along through sheer enthusiasm, and the way he could take the edge off a difficult day with nothing more than a sunny prediction about tomorrow.
+More than missing him, I’m grateful for him—for the example he set, the joy he brought, and the reminder that life is better when we choose to see its possibilities rather than its limitations.

 Everyone needs an eternal optimist in their life.
 Someone who will tell you your wild idea isn’t crazy—it’s brilliant.
 Someone who sees the sunny day hiding behind the clouds.
 Someone who genuinely believes that you have everything to gain and nothing to lose.
 These people don’t just make our lives more pleasant; they make our lives more possible.
 They help us become the best versions of ourselves, not through criticism or coaching, but through the simple power of unwavering belief.

 Jim understood something profound that many people never grasp: the future is largely unwritten, and our attitude toward it shapes how it unfolds.
-By choosing optimism, by choosing belief, by choosing yes—he didn’t just change his own life.
-He changed the lives of everyone fortunate enough to know him.
+By choosing optimism, by choosing belief, by choosing yes, he didn’t just change his own life—he changed the lives of everyone fortunate enough to know him.

 So here’s to Jim W., the eternal optimist.
 May we all find someone like him in our lives.
-Better yet, may we all strive to be someone like him for others—someone who looks at the gray skies and predicts sunshine, someone who hears a crazy dream and says “absolutely,” someone who reminds us that we have everything to gain and nothing to lose.
+Better yet, may we all strive to be someone like him for others—someone who looks at gray skies and predicts sunshine, someone who hears a crazy dream and says “absolutely,” someone who reminds us that we have everything to gain and nothing to lose.
+Because in the end, Jim was right.
+Tomorrow really can be bright and sunny—if we believe it can be, and if we have the courage to act on that belief.

 About the Author